egraphs-good/egglog/semantics.md

 Example:
 `(constructor Add (Math Math) Math)`
 This declares a constructor `Add` with two arguments of sort `Math`.
-After delaring a constructor, it can be used in actions or queries
+After declaring a constructor, it can be used in actions or queries

 ## Functions

 Example:
-`(function LowerBound (Math) Bound :merge (Max old new))` This declares a function `LowerBound` with one argument of sort `Math` and one result of sort `Bound`.
+`(function LowerBound (Math) Bound :merge (Max old new))` This declares a function `LowerBound` with one argument of sort `vMath` and one result of sort `Bound`.

 Functions contain terms built using constructors.